Date: July 2016

 After 2 days our short stay in Monterey had come to an end and it was time to head home.
 I was ready to get back on the road – it’d been a long time since I drove along Route 1 between Monterey and San Francisco and I looked forward to driving that route in an EV.

 My plan was to leave Monterey with a full charge, and stop in Santa Cruz, Pacifica, and San Rafael for a short charge if needed, and stop anywhere else in between that looked interesting.
 The planned route was about 200 miles.
 There is a CHAdeMO charger in Monterey, and I originally planned to use that to start the trip home.
 But to my surprise I found a public parking garage near the hotel with two Level 2 charging spots that were actually available.
 So I charged there twice for a total of 6 hours over Saturday and Sunday.
 This added maybe 30 kWh to the battery and we left Monterey with a full charge.
-Note: instead of charging for those 6 hours I could have charged at the Monterey CHAdeMO and had way more than enough to get to Santa Cruz.
+Note: instead of charging for those 6 hours I could have charged at the Monterey CHAdeMO and had way more than enough to start our journey home.

 There was lots of traffic on the highway from Monterey to Santa Cruz, so driving 40+ miles took almost 90 minutes.
 By this time my son needed a bathroom break and I wanted some fresh coffee.
 So I stopped at the Whole Foods in Santa Cruz and charged for 20 minutes, bringing the SOC back up to 94%, while we took a quick break before getting back on the road.
 For the next hour the road was clear and driving along Route 1 was amazing like always.
 We stopped at the Pigeon Point lighthouse, Half Moon Bay, and a few other spots along the way to buy fresh produce and take in the view.